-The Molecular Cardiology Research Institute (MCRI) at Tufts Medical Center in downtown Boston, MA studies the molecular mechanisms of cardiovascular disease and translates basic findings into new clinical strategies for diagnosis and therapy.
-Our mission also emphasizes mentoring MD and PhD trainees committed to careers in academic cardiovascular research.
+The Molecular Cardiology Research Institute (MCRI) at Tufts Medical Center in downtown Boston, MA studies the molecular mechanisms of common cardiovascular diseases including heart attack, stroke, heart failure, and high blood pressure then translates these discoveries into new clinical strategies for diagnosis and therapy.
+Our mission also emphasizes training and mentoring physicians and scientists committed to careers in cardiovascular research.

 MCRI applies advanced molecular methods to understanding mechanisms important in human biology and disease.
-The ultimate goal of MCRI researchers is to translate basic findings into new clinical strategies for diagnosis and therapy, with a focus on small molecule drug discovery, gene therapy approaches and molecular predictive strategies.
+The ultimate goal of MCRI researchers is to translate ground breaking basic findings into new clinical strategies for diagnosis and therapy, with a focus on small molecule drug discovery, device development, and molecular predictive strategies.

-Ongoing molecular vascular biology studies are being expanded to include further investigations of ischemic cardiovascular diseases such as angina and myocardial infarction, as well as other major cardiovascular disorders, especially hypertension, congestive heart failure and disorders of cardiac electrophysiology.
+Ongoing studies include investigations of novel mechanisms driving ischemic cardiovascular disease such as angina and myocardial infarction, as well as other major cardiovascular disorders, especially hypertension, congestive heart failure, pulmonary hypertension and disorders of cardiac electrophysiology.

 To fulfill our objectives of conducting basic research for translation into new diagnostics and therapies and educating the next generation of cardiovascular researchers, MCRI has invested in four principal areas:

 Research capabilities and focus areas